 For a faster, more profitable home sale

-Overwhelming clutter makes it hard for prospective buyers to see the true potential of a home and may cause them to scratch your house off their list.
+The fact is, too much clutter may be the one reason why prospective buyers can't see the true potential of a home and may cause them to scratch your house off their list.

-Instead of seeing all the great features of your home design, buyers will only see your stuff.
-You aren't selling your things, so pack up most of them for your new house.
+Instead of noticing all the great features of your home, buyers will only see your stuff.
+You aren't selling your things, so this is a good time to pack up what you don't need for your new house.

 Every room is important, no matter how small.
 If buyers are confronted with an avalanche of objects whenever they open a closet door, they will instantly assume that there isn't enough space in your home for their things.

-A cluttered home can also give house hunters the impression that a home is dirty and neglected.
-They may imagine "critters" lurking in corners and under piles of stuff.
+A cluttered home can also give house hunters the impression that a home might be dirty and neglected.
+They may wonder what's inhabiting dark corners or lurking under piles of stuff.

 Feng shui (fung shway) is an ancient Chinese home design philosophy concerned with creating harmony and stability in a space.